MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/demand-planning/design-forecast-models.md

 | B | 1 | ETS | 0.21 |
 | B | 2 | ETS | 0.31 |

-When you run a forecast calculation using the best fit model, the system optimizes the model selection for each product and dimension combination.
-The selection changes based on patterns found in the historical sales data.
+When you run a forecast calculation using the best fit model, the system optimizes the model selection for each product and dimension combination based on patterns in the historical sales data.

 | Product | Store | Prophet MAPE | Auto-ARIMA MAPE | ETS MAPE | Best fit forecast model | Best fit MAPE |
 |---|---|---|---|---|---|---|